alt-romes/bots/README.md

 (check "how to write a good readme.md")

+Preparation:

-Rename `credentialssample.py` to `credentials.py`.
+| Rename `credentialssample.py` to `credentials.py`.
 Fill in with username and passwords.

-Create a directory called "logs", the program can't create directories.
+| Create a directory called "logs", the program can't create directories.

+| Install chromedriver to path

+| `pip install selenium`

 Running: